Soups

 - Serve the soup and encourage children to eat the mushroom, yam, and euryale seeds alongside the broth.

 This recipe is flexible: rice can be added to make a congee version, or lean pork added for a more substantial savoury soup.
 All versions are equally suitable for the whole family.
 The ingredients are gentle enough for regular use.
 Other mushrooms — such as shiitake, himematsutake (ji song rong), or maitake — can be added alongside without any conflict.
 Chayote (he zhang gua) and carrot are also pleasant additions.
-If the child also has a lot of phlegm, Bro Niu suggests addressing the phlegm directly first with a separate remedy before starting this strengthening soup, as tonifying soups are generally not used during an active acute condition.
+If the child also has a lot of phlegm, Nourilo suggests addressing the phlegm directly first with a separate remedy before starting this strengthening soup, as tonifying soups are generally not used during an active acute condition.